django/channels/docs/introduction.rst

 together with URL routing, protocol detection and other handy things to make a full application.

-We treat HTTP and the existing Django application as parts of a bigger whole.
+We treat HTTP and the existing Django application as part of a bigger whole.
 Traditional Django views are still there with Channels and still useable - with Django's native ASGI support, or a Channels provided version for Django 2.2 - but you can now also write custom HTTP long-polling handling, or WebSocket